Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/09/astro-rollup-failed-to-resolve-import.md

 :::figure{.inset}
 :img{src="/img/2022/09/suspect-file.png" alt="Suspect File is still shown with a lower case file name" loading="lazy"}
-:figcaption[Hey!
+::figcaption[Hey!
 Why is this still lower-case?]
 :::

 You can fix this by performing a more substantial rename, for example, `language.astro` to `Language1.astro`.